XpiritCommunityEvents/HOL/migration.md

       [--no-telemetry], [--no-no-telemetry]                                  # Boolean value to disallow telemetry.
 ```
 ## Run an audit on the existing Azure DevOps project
-to run valet commands we need to pass in the arguments at each command or we can set up a file called .env.local.
-We provided this file already in the valet folder.
-It is most convinient to use this file and only fill in the missing details for Azure DevOps and for GitHub.
+To run Valet commands we need to pass in the arguments at each command or we can set up a file called .env.local.
+We provided this file already in the Valet folder.
+It is most convenient to use this file and only fill in the missing details for Azure DevOps and for GitHub.
 Add the following parameters to the file:
 ```
 AZURE_DEVOPS_ACCESS_TOKEN=<token will be provided>